Residents Diversify Their Knowledge and Skills

 Rotation duration: 4 weeks

-Educational experience: Residents will be exposed to a variety of endocrine and metabolic problems common to primary care internal medicine, as well as the rarer conditions characteristic of a specialty clinic.
+Educational experience: Residents will be exposed to a variety of endocrine and metabolic problems both in the hospital and in the outpatient clinic common to primary care internal medicine, as well as the rarer conditions characteristic of a specialty clinic.

 - Weekly ambulatory endocrine lecture to discuss a recent case seen by a resident.